| | |

 • I like to serve the finished salad in serving bowl, different from the bowl I’ve used to mix the veggies with the spinach.

 • I only crumble as much bacon onto the salad as we can eat because it will soften if it sits in the refrigerator in the leftover salad.
-Save the rest of the bacon for the next time you heat up the salad.
+Save the rest of the bacon and set aside for the next time you enjoy the salad.

 Nutrition